akchro/mitchel-bot/README.md

 #Mitchel Bot

 My first discord bot.
+Using [discord.py](https://github.com/Rapptz/discord.py)

 ## Requirements
-At least Python 3.7
+Python 3.8 or higher

+A discord application made in the [developer portal](https://discord.com/developers/applications).

 ## Note
 This is my first discord bot project and a personal project so some commands